wa1tnr/ainsu-CamelForth-SAMD51-port/README.md

 # Intent

-This is a working, USART-tethered interpreter that exhibits a very small number of behaviors reminiscent of forth.
+ainsuForth (without CamelForth added) is a working, USART- tethered interpreter that exhibits a very small number of behaviors reminiscent of forth.

 It can execute arbitrary functions coded in C, through a pleasant tty (typewriter-like) interface at 38400 bps.

 Intent is to use this primitive environment as a way 'in' .. as a debug monitor running on the hardware itself -- to try to do something a bit more interesting there.

+(LATER: CamelForth was added - that is truly interesting!)

 # Build Environment